-4.2 The announcement and identification of medical transports should be carried out by DSC techniques, using appropriate distress and safety calling frequencies.
-Such calls should use the category "urgency", and telecommand "medical transport" and be addressed to all ships at VHF and Geographic Area at MF/HF.
+4.2 The announcement and identification of medical transports should be carried out by DSC transmission, using appropriate distress and safety calling frequencies.
+Such calls should use the call format for an urgency or safety call of the type medical transport and be addressed to all ships at VHF and Geographic Area at MF/HF.

-4.3 The operational procedures for urgency and safety calls should be in accordance with the relevant parts of Annex 3, § 2.1 or 2.2 and 3.1. or 3.2.
+4.3 The operational procedures for urgency and safety calls should be in accordance with the relevant parts of Annex 3, § 2.1 or 2.2 and § 3.1 or 3.2.